artofcodelabs/rdux/README.md

 * `action_name` - The `dispatch` method persists an instance of `Rdux::Action` in the DB which attribute `name` is set to the `action_name`.
 The `action_name` must be the name of the service or simply the name of the `class` or `module` that implements class or instance method `call` or `up`.
 Let's call this class/module an **action** or action performer.
 * `payload` (Hash) - the above mentioned `call` or `up` method receives sanitized `payload` as the first argument.
 It is saved in DB before `call` or `up` is called. `payload` gets deserialized, hence hash keys get stringified.
 * `opts` (Hash) - `call` or `up` method can accept the 2nd argument. `opts` is passed if the 2nd argument is defined. `opts` is useful if you already have a given ActiveRecord object fetched from DB in the controller and you don't want to `find(resource_id)` again in the action.
 Remember that `payload` should be fully sufficient to perform an **action**. `opts` provides an optimization.
 There is a helper that facitilates this use case.
 The implementation is clear enough IMO `(opts[:ars] || {}).each { |k, v| payload["#{k}_id"] = v.id }`. `:ars` means ActiveRecords. `opts` are not saved in the DB.
 * `meta` (Hash) - additional data saved in the DB along the `action_name`, `payload`, etc. The significant key is the `stream`.
 It allows to scope a given action to a given stream.
 It matters when an action is reverted.
-You can construct a stream based on who owns actions.
+You can construct a stream based on who owns actions for example.

 Example: